DefiMan1729/InvoiceFinancing/README.md

 # Invoice (receivable) Tokenization + NFT Staking
 Asset tokenization is the process of converting physical assets like real estate, fine art, or commodities into digital tokens that can be traded on a blockchain.
-Asset tokenization enables fractional ownership of assets, making it possible for a broader range of investors to participate in the ownership and investment of high-value physical assets.
+It enables fractional ownership of assets and unlocks DeFi ecosystem, making it possible for a broader range of investors to participate at improve market efficiency.
 In this project we have tokenized an Invoice

 This project has two smart contracts